-- 2.16 The key challenge will be to try and complete the work recovering the food hygiene inspection programme.
-On 31st March 2024 the team had met the FSA's milestone of being up-to-date with all inspections of the highest risk categories A, B and C. The deficit of 98 carried forwards into 2024/25, therefore, consists of the two lowest risk categories of D and E as well as newly registered unrated businesses. - 2.17 The progress with this work will determine the extent of service the team will be able to provide in other regulatory areas it is responsible for.
+- 2.16 The key challenge will be to try and complete all the programmed food hygiene interventions including those carried forwards from last year by 31st March 2026.
+On 31st March 2025 of the 35 interventions carried forwards all bar one was in the lowest risk categories of D or E. - 2.17 The progress with this work will determine the extent of service the team will be able to provide in other regulatory areas it is responsible for.
 The focus on reducing the food inspection deficit is likely to mean that there will be less capacity than otherwise in other areas of work. - 2.18 The ability to respond with the resources available to new legislation and the statutory guidance issued, whilst continuing to provide a high quality service to businesses and members of the public, will remain an ongoing challenge.
 In particular, meeting the prescriptive requirements of the Food Law Code of Practice.
-A full-time post that was occupied part time became vacant near the end of March 2024 but has been recruited to full-time.
-However, it will still be necessary to engage some contract support to help with the deficit. - 2.19 On 1st April 2024 there were 528 programmed food hygiene interventions scheduled to be completed by 31st March 2025.
-This consists of 478 programmed in the year and 50 carried forwards from previous years.
-This still represents a historically higher number of interventions than an average year.
-In addition, there will be inspections of new businesses to undertake, of which 48 are already carried forwards into the year. - 2.20 Table 1 overleaf shows the change in the number of food businesses over the last 5 years, the number of programmed and unplanned inspections completed, and the number of programmed interventions due.
+It may be necessary as in the last year to engage a small amount of contract support. - 2.19 On 1st April 2025 there were 414 programmed food hygiene interventions scheduled to be completed by 31st March 2026 plus 35 carried forwards from last year.
+In addition, there will be inspections of new businesses to undertake, of which 61 are already carried forwards into the year. - 2.20 Table 1 below shows the change in the number of food businesses over the last 5 years, the number of programmed and unplanned inspections completed, and the number of programmed interventions due.